tonqa/JustType/README.md

         JTTextView *textView = [[JTTextView alloc] initWithFrame:self.view.frame];
         [self.view addSubview:textView];

-Hint: Under *"Workspace / Target / Build Settings"* you should check that the option *"all other linker flags"* is set to *"-all_load -ObjC"*, otherwise the compiler won't find the library classes e.g. when using lazy loading in nib files.
+<sub>Hint: Under *"Workspace / Target / Build Settings"* you should check that the option *"all other linker flags"* is set to *"-all_load -ObjC"*, otherwise the compiler won't find the library classes e.g. when using lazy loading in nib files.</sub>

 Additional options
 ---------------------